-Other than the original Air Jordan 1, the “Black Cement” III is surely the second most-important sneaker in the Jordan franchise.
-The first basketball sneaker to feature a visible air bubble, and the first design to feature the now-iconic cement print, Tinker Hatfield’s Jordan III design essentially saved the Air Jordan range, convincing the Chicago Bulls superstar to stay with Nike, instead of departing for adidas.
+Other than the original Air Jordan 1, the “Black Cement” III is surely the second most-impactful silhouette in the Jordan franchise.
+The first basketball sneaker to feature visible air bubble, the now iconic Jumpman logo, and the immediately recognizable cement print, Tinker Hatfield’s Jordan III design essentially saved the Air Jordan range, convincing the Chicago Bulls superstar and the namesake of the sneaker range to stay with Nike, instead of departing for adidas.

 New Balance MADE 990v4 “1982”

 When the first 990 was released in 1982, it came with an advertising campaign that noted: “Out of 1000, this shoe is a 990.”
 In April 2018, New Balance brought back the 990 in its signature grey colorway, complete with the original retail price of $100.
 While the shoe is now priced closer to $200 (a justifiable price given the quality and comfort of the shoe), New Balance slashed the price in half, celebrating the limited re-issue in 15 select cities, a feat which will not be duplicated soon, if ever.